-Am I eligible for a CT scan for lung cancer?
+What is involved with having a low-dose CT scan for lung cancer?

-Screening for lung cancer is a process, not a single test.
-Individuals who qualify for lung cancer screening should have a CT scan once a year until they have gone 15 years without tobacco smoke.
-If the screening finds abnormalities, we will recommend a follow-up visit with a lung cancer specialist.
+- Ongoing screening: Screening for lung cancer is a process, not a single test.
+Individuals who qualify should have a yearly CT scan as long as necessary.
+We usually recommend annual screening until people have gone 15 years without smoking tobacco.

 Where to get a lung cancer screening CT scan in Michigan

 You can select the location nearest you to make an appointment for a lung cancer screening: